zalazara/swiftui-uikit-interpolation/README.md

-# Example of SwiftUI and UIKit
+# Example of using SwiftUI inside UIKit

+This is an example application of using SwiftUI views within UIKit views and how to observer SwiftUI observable variables change in UIKit.